 How do immediate and longevity annuities work?

 These annuities are an insurance policy you buy that guarantees you’ll not outlive your money.
-You buy these annuities with a lump sum purchase of at least $30,000.
+Depending on the company, you can buy these annuities with a lump sum purchase of at least $10,000.
 Then, either immediately, or at a later date, the annuity company begins distributing payments to you.